mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## getCachePtr()

 #### Description
 The method provides pointer to the internal sensors cache, which is an array of type [Temperatures](#Temperatures) and size of number of active temperature sensors on the one-wire bus published by getter [getSensors](#getSensors).
-This number can be obtained with corresponding getter of the parrent
-* The method puts in the cache identifier and current temperature of all active sensors on the bus regardless those with failed conversion (measurement).
-Such sensor have initial temperature in the cache instead.
+* The method puts the identifier and the current temperature of all active sensors on the bus in the cache regardless of those with failed conversion (measurement).
+Such sensors have initial temperature in the cache instead.
 * The method calculates average temperature in either case from all active sensors on the bus ignoring sensors with failed conversion.

 #### Syntax